entur/ukur/README.md

 LineRefs and vehicleRefs are used to subscribe on entire lines, vehicles or limit from-to messages to just those regarding one or more lines and/or vehicles.

+StopPoints (fromStopPoints and toStopPoints is treated as one group), lineRefs and vehicleRefs is combined to an AND criteria.
+But we only require one 'hit' from each of them, so inside them the values are treated as an OR criteria.
+The json example above will result in a pushmessage only if it involves a stop from ("NSR:Quay:551" OR "NSR:Quay:553" OR "NSR:Quay:550") AND to ("NSR:Quay:695" OR "NSR:Quay:696") AND lineRefs is ("NSB:Line:L14" OR "NSB:Line:R11"]) AND vehicleRefs is ("504" OR "806").

 ### The push endpoint
 Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress after